Alcoholic beverages have been part of human life for millennia.

 However, alcoholic beverages are far from a magic pill and drinking is always a trade-off between the positives and negatives.

-The data does suggest that moderate intake has beneficial effects on heart health and can increase lifespan.
+The data does suggest that moderate intake could potentially have beneficial effects on heart health.
 On the other hand, a moderate amount also appears to raise the risk of several cancers.

-Given this, just a light amount of alcohol seems to be most beneficial.
-If we’re drinking for health, then stopping after 1 or 2 drinks appears to be the sweet spot.
+Given this, for those who drink, just a light amount of alcohol seems to be most beneficial.